ibm-cloud-docs/containers/cs_tutorial_vpc.md

 {:download: .download}
 {:preview: .preview}

-# Tutorial: Creating a classic cluster in your Virtual Private Cloud (VPC)
+# Creating a classic cluster in your Virtual Private Cloud (VPC)
 {: #vpc_ks_tutorial}

 With the **{{site.data.keyword.containerlong}} clusters in VPC on Classic**, you can create your cluster on classic infrastructure in the next generation of the {{site.data.keyword.cloud_notm}} platform, in your [Virtual Private Cloud](/docs/vpc-on-classic?topic=vpc-on-classic-about).
 VPC gives you the security of a private cloud environment with the dynamic scalability of a public cloud.
 VPC uses the next version of {{site.data.keyword.containerlong_notm}} [infrastructure providers](/docs/containers?topic=containers-infrastructure_providers#infrastructure_providers), with a select group of v2 API, CLI, and console functionality.
 You can create only standard clusters for VPC on Classic.